fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolGroupMember.md

 # Get-MsolGroupMember

 ## SYNOPSIS
-Retrieves all members of the specified group.
+Retrieves members of the specified group.

 ## SYNTAX